-In this case, inStream() is continuous (contrary to $h{mix}$ ) and does not depend on flow rates.
-The latter result means that this transformation may remove nonlinear systems of equations, which requires that either simplifications of the form "a\b/a = b" must be provided, or that this case is treated directly.
+In this case, inStream() is continuous (contrary to h{mix}) and does not depend on flow rates.
+The latter result means that this transformation may remove nonlinear systems of equations, which requires that either simplifications of the form "ab/a = b" must be provided, or that this case is treated directly.

-D.3.3 Connection of 3 stream connectors where one mass flow rate is identical to zero (N=3 and $\dot{m}3 = 0$ ):
+D.3.3 Connection of 3 stream connectors where one mass flow rate is identical to zero (N=3 and $\dot{m}3 = 0$):

 This case occurs, when a one-port sensor (like a temperature sensor) is connected to two connected components.
-For the sensor, the min attribute of the mass flow rate has to be set to zero (no fluid exiting the component via this connector).
-The suggested implementation results in the following equations, and as indicated the last formula can be simplified further by using $\dot{m}3 = 0$ :
+For the sensor, the min attribute of the mass flow rate should be set to zero (no fluid exiting the component via this connector).
+This simplification (and similar ones) can also be used if a tool determines that a mass flow rate is zero or non-negative.
+It is also possible to generalize this to the case where more than one sensor is connected.
+The suggested implementation results in the following equations, and as indicated the last formula can be simplified further by using $\dot{m}3 = 0$: